-Either way, I was deeply drawn to Ireland’s scene-stealing, natural landscapes, and endearing energy.
+Either way, I was deeply drawn to Ireland’s culture and natural landscapes.
 So much so that I was determined to study abroad there.
-I had a feeling it would be a tad out of my budget as a student, but that still didn’t stop me from hoping on a plane to spend a full semester there.
+I achieved my goal and before I knew it, I was hopping on a plane to spend a full semester there.

-While I was there, I spent nearly every weekend venturing to nearly every corner of the Emerald Isle.
-I wanted to see as much as possible and I had to take advantage of being so close to all of the places I had dreamt of seeing.
+While I was in Ireland, I spent close to every weekend venturing to practically every corner of the Emerald Isle.
+I wanted to see as much as possible and I had to take advantage of being so close to all of the places I had dreamt of witnessing.

 As expected, living and travelling through Ireland didn’t come cheap.
-But I wouldn’t say it was overly expensive either (although it easily could have been).
-I averaged around $130 per day, with most of that money being spent on accommodation and food.
+But I wouldn’t say it was overly expensive either.
+I averaged around $130 per day when I was travelling, with most of that money being spent on accommodation and food.

-One of the best ways to see Ireland and save money is to rent a car and drive around at your own pace.
-Due to my inexperience with driving on the left side of the road, I joined many bus tours instead.
-Taking tours cost more, but in the end, these were honestly some of my favorite weekends.
+One of the best ways to see Ireland and save money is to rent a car and drive around at your own pace, but I joined many bus tours, too.
+Taking tours costs more, but in the end, these were honestly some of my favorite weekends.
 And definitely worth the money.